 After seeing the consistently high quality shorts to come from the directors over at Blue Tongue Films, I felt more than a tad apprehensive as to how they’d fair as feature directors.
 Nash Edgerton did us proud with The Square, I’ve heard mighty good things about Spencer Susser’s Hesher, but totally owning it this year was David Michôd with Animal Kingdom.
 With a basis in reality taken from the Pettingill crime family and the Walsh Street police murders, Animal Kingdom is a tense drama full of outstanding performances and menace, mainly emanating from Ben Mendelsohn’s ‘Pope’.

-Read the DN review of Animal Kingdom.
+Read our review of Animal Kingdom.

 2. The Arbor – Clio Barnard